-Alcohol suppresses the cat’s nervous system just like it does to the human’s nervous system.
+Alcohol suppresses the cat’s nervous system, just like it does to a human nervous system.

 That’s why your pet may appear drowsy and uncoordinated or even lose consciousness.
 If the cat has eaten shortly before drinking alcohol, the symptoms might not occur for a few hours.
 However, if it has ingested ethanol on an empty stomach, the effects will kick in 10-30 minutes later.

 Be as descriptive as possible with the veterinarian.
-Tell the doctor what type of alcohol the kitty drank, where it came from, how much it manage to ingest, etc. Don’t forget to mention any health disorders or medications the cat is taking.
+Tell the doctor what type of alcohol the kitty drank, where it came from, how much it ingests, etc. Don’t forget to mention any health disorders or medications the cat is taking.

 The vet will carry out further blood tests.
 They will determine the acidic levels and alcohol concentration in your pet’s bloodstream.

-From there on the doctor will decide if your cat needs artificial ventilation (oxygen masks), intravenous fluids (for re-hydration), cardiac therapy, or any type of medication in order to lower the ethanol levels and treat the damage to your cat’s organism.
+Next, the doctor will decide if your cat needs artificial ventilation (oxygen masks), intravenous fluids (for re-hydration), cardiac therapy, or medication to lower the ethanol levels and treat the damage to your cat’s organism.

-In order to prevent possible problems with alcohol, keep all beverages, paints, dyes, detergents, mouthwashes and other similar products out of pet reach at all times.
+To prevent potential problems with alcohol, keep all beverages, paints, dyes, detergents, mouthwashes, and other similar products out of pet reach at all times.
 Make sure everything is safely stored away because you can never fully predict your pet’s curiosity or where it will want to hide the next time you’re looking the other way.